How do I get my children's book published?

 I’ve written a story.
 Will you illustrate it?

-In traditional publishing, which has been my world for many years, a publishing house agrees to publish the author's story.
+In traditional trade book publishing, which has been my world for many years, the publisher contracts the author's story.
 Then editors and creative directors decide what style of illustration would work best.
 They then check in with the illustrator for availability and send the manuscript to review.
-If the illustrator accepts the job, the publishing house draws up a contract that includes an advance payment against royalties.
-When the book 'earns out' the advance, the illustrator, (and author), receives bi-annual royalty payments as long as the book continues to sell.
+If the illustrator accepts the job, the publishing house draws up a contract with the artist that includes an advance payment against royalties.
+When the book 'earns out' the advance, the illustrator and author receive bi-annual royalty payments as long as the book continues to sell.

 If you are considering self-publishing and want to hire your own illustrator, understand that professional illustrators are paid well for their work.
-Since they are probably not receiving future royalties on the sales of your book, their flat fee will be higher.
+Since they are probably not receiving future royalties on the sales of your book, their flat fee might be higher than you expect.
 Illustrating a 32 page book can be months of work.
-I have not illustrated books for self published authors and don’t plan to in the future.
-If you are looking for an illustrator, check out SCBWI.org for portfolios of possible artists.

 How do I communicate my ideas to the illustrator?

-An illustrator sees more in your story than you ever thought possible…at least that’s what several of my lovely authors have said to me!
-This makes me very happy, as I always want authors to be thrilled with the end result of their stories.
+An illustrator sees more in your story than you ever thought possible.
+When authors say this to me, I feel so happy, as I always want them to be thrilled with the end result of their book.

 For me, a book is a collaboration between the author, the illustrator, the editorial staff, the book designer, and more.
 Everyone brings their best skills to the process.
 It’s a beautiful thing when all of those creative juices flow together.

-Experienced authors almost never include guidelines for the art with their manuscripts, unless they need to clarify something about the text.
-They trust the creative professional artists working with them to bring the book to life.
+Experienced authors almost never include guidelines for the artist with their manuscripts, unless they need to clarify something about the text.
+They trust the creative illustrator to bring the manuscript to life.
 I've been so fortunate to illustrate many books written by Lisa McCourt.
 She was actually the original editor on I Love You, Stinky Face.
-Not until I had finished all of the sketches for the book, did she tell me that she also wrote the story.
+Not until I had finished all of the sketches for the book, did she tell me that she wrote the story.
 We have become very good friends over many years of publishing together, but we still honor the professional process for creating our books.

-I certainly appreciate that most books begin because of an author's inspiration.
-But as the illustrator, a happy art day for me is when my logical brain steps aside for ideas to pour out on the paper from a much higher source of inspiration.
+Most books begin with an author's inspiration.
+But as the illustrator, a happy art day for me is when my logical brain steps aside allowing ideas to pour out on the paper from a higher source of inspiration.
 That process almost never happens if I'm thinking... thinking... thinking about what I think the AUTHOR was thinking... thinking... thinking.
-My goal is to be true to the vision of the book as inspiration flows through me.
+My goal is to be true to the vision of the book… to make space for happy 'accidents' and delights to appear on the drawing table.
+Those days fill me with gratitude!

-At the end of a good day, happy 'accidents' and delights that appear on the drawing table fill me with gratitude.
-And I want the publishing team to be just as thrilled when they see the first round of sketches.
-They give me feedback on the sketches, and sometimes suggest a tweaks and changes before going to finished art.
-Somewhere in the process, the author might get a sneak peak at the sketches or be allowed to have input on decisions, but in my experience this doesn't usually happen.
-Depending on the publishing contract and the author’s experience, he might not see the book until printed, or at the very least until the final design is complete.
-Either way, the path from the author's original manuscript to finished children's book is always a big transformation.
+The next step is to send the publishing team the first round of sketches.
+The art director and editors comment on the sketches, and sometimes suggest tweaks and changes before going to finished art.
+In my experience, authors rarely see or get to comment on my sketches.
+Depending on the publishing contract, authors might not see their book until it has been printed, or at least until the design is complete.
+Either way, the path from the original manuscript to finished children's book is a big transformation.
 Hopefully, the experience is always exciting, and the result better than the author ever thought possible!

 Should I self-publish my book?

 I’ve always worked with traditional trade book publishers and sometimes educational publishers.
 They absorb all of the start up cost to bring a book to the market.
-I realize that self-publishing is big business these days.
-If you are a public speaker with a big following, or you have an idea for a specialty market, this option might work for you.
+Self-publishing changed the market and now almost anyone can pay to publish a book.
+If you are a public speaker with a big following, or have an idea for a specialty market, this option could work well for you.

-Remember, if you are self-publishing, you are also self-marketing.
-This can be a full time job, and most beginning authors have day jobs.
-So think about whether you have time or access to promote and sell your book by going to trade shows, local book signings, school visits (if you can get them), blogging, sending samples to reviewers, etc. Promoting yourself on social media is very time intensive.
-But if you are good at it and enjoy it, go for it!
+If you are self-publishing, you are also self-marketing, which can feel like a full time job.
+Most beginning authors have day jobs.
+So think about whether you have time or access to promote and sell your book by going to trade shows, local book signings, school visits, doing social media, sending samples to reviewers, etc. If you enjoy this part of the job, go for it!

-So how will you get your book to your potential customers?
-Publishers have big budgets for exhibition space and sales teams at trade shows like the American Library Association and Book Expo America.
-Most big name authors signing books and speaking at these events are sponsored by their publishers.
-But you can check rates on the convention websites for renting your own booth.
+Publishers have exhibition spaces and sales teams at large trade shows like the American Library Association and Book Expo America.
+Well known authors sign books and speak at these events and are usually sponsored by their publishers.
+But you can find rates on the convention websites for renting your own smaller booth.

 How do I network with other writers and editors?